Xyfangzzz/Pygame_Test/README.md

 - Wants to build projects such as: an API, an GUI, an instagram/discord bot, a Website, etc...

 3/11/2022 10:07pm - Github is hard af to use(especially merging), but seeing the work I acomplished today on the website was fun and Educational.

+3/12/2022 - Deciding to quit pygame untill a later date.
+Gonna be trying Django instead.